The Psychological Skills of Top Performers

-In certain circumstances, perhaps.
+In certain circumstances, I have.
 But I’ve found that students often have so much on their plates already, that a self-study course can add to a sense of overwhelm, and that a more interactive experience can be more effective.

 "I have performed since I was a child, and am now in my 60’s, and have always had severe stage fright leading up to a performance, which sometimes resulted in performances being less than my best.

 Since working in “Beyond Practicing,” my stage fright is gone, my performances are solid, and I am playing with much more feeling (and enjoying it!).
 It’s almost like magic!

 "I believe that your course and response to my question (about what to think about when you perform) really did help me to give successful auditions.
 For several months prior to the auditions, I would become so nervous before each performance, particularly if there was anything at stake.
 However, I am so much more confident now!
 I can let my mind be free and just hear the sound of my instrument.

 Additionally, and not to be dramatic, I gave the greatest performance of my life since our last exchange!
 I was definitely in the “flow” state, as you mentioned in your course.
 It was truly a phenomenal moment that I don’t think I will ever forget."

 "'Madison' has always been a confident, intelligent, and creative kid.
 She has both musicality and technicality in her playing, however I noticed that nerves were getting in her way starting from 11 years old.